Women’s Soccer Champs the Washington Spirit Are Back in Action—Here’s Where to See Them Play

-The Washington Spirit soccer team—the reigning National Women’s Soccer League champions, —are back on local fields.
+The Washington Spirit soccer team—the reigning National Women’s Soccer League champions—are back on local fields.
 Among the big names you’ll see: US Soccer Women’s National Team stars Kelley O’Hara and Emily Sonnett.
 There are 10 more opportunities to watch the team in action on their home turf this season.
 Five of the games will take place at Audi Field in DC’s Buzzard Point, while the others are happening at Segra Field in Leesburg.
 Here is the 2022 home game schedule; tickets at both fields start at $25.

 Spirit vs. Angel City FC